 To look at this in another way, if we reimagine the ‘calories per gram’ table earlier in the article, when we take into account TEF, this is the theoretical reality of how many calories are actually absorbed from each macronutrient

 Again, the key takeaway here is that reducing fat in your diet and increasing protein will help you lose weight.

-So, while TEF (the thermic effect of food) typically might make up only 10% of the total caloroies you burn each day (see diagram below), you could potenetailly shift this up a few percentahe points jusy by eating more protein.
-This could mean you actually need to do less exercise to lose (or maintain) weight, because your body digesting all that protein is doing the hard work for you!
+So, while TEF (the thermic effect of food) typically might make up only 10% of the total calories you burn each day (see diagram below), you could potentially shift this up a few percentage points just by eating more protein.
+This could mean you actually need to do less exercise to lose (or maintain) weight because your body digesting all that protein is doing the hard work for you!

 Most people know that you need to eat a certain amount of protein to build muscle at an optimal rate (sorry Popeye, you had it wrong with Spinach all along).

 But you only want to lose weight, so why do you care about building muscle?

 Because HAVING muscle will make weight loss easier?